‘Housing and home, global and local: where are we now?’

 Chair: Colette Browne—is a columnist with the Irish Independent who also regularly features on the panels of current affairs shows on TV and radio.
 Her columns largely focus on topical political, legal and social issues.

-Registration with tea/coffee will take place at 15:00.
-The event will commence at 15:30.
+Registration will take place at 15:00.
+The event and live streaming will commence at 15:30.
 The 18:00 closing will be followed by a wine reception.

 This event is sponsored by Dublin City Council.